Introduction

 Blank

-A silent black screen - useful as an inter-stimulus or inter-trial interval.
+A silent screen for inter-stimulus or inter-trial intervals.

 | Property | Description |